Personalized Federated Learning on Data with Dynamic Heterogeneity under Limited Storage: Introduction

-To address the challenges above, we propose our pFL framework: pFedGRP, to simultaneously achieve the goals of personalized aggregation, mitigating catastrophic forgetting and improving model generalization ability while protecting privacy.
-Due to the continuously arriving data over time under the FL setting of Flowing Data Heterogeneity under Restricted Storage which making it difficult to determine whether the model has converged, we focus on the comprehensive performance of the pFL method on the current and previous data distribution during each FL communication round rather than the final performance of the model obtained at the end of FL training.
-Then we attempt to solve the challenges above from both the data level and the model level.
-At the data level, in order to achieve the goals of reducing replay errors and controlling replay distribution, we design a local data distribution reconstruction scheme that effectively reduces the amount of replay data, then propose a category decoupled data generator architecture for the scheme to achieving the goals above and reducing training cost by partial updating.
-At the model level, we design a personalized aggregation scheme with learnable weights to flexibly trade-off the collaborative relationships between clients based on the low error local data distribution replayed by the local generator, then we design a local knowledge transfer scheme to improve the generalization and convergence rate of the personalized global model.
-Our contributions can be summarized as follows:
+To address the above challenges in the FL setting of Data with Dynamic Heterogeneity under Limited Storage, we propose our pFL framework: pFedGRP.
+Due to the continuously arriving data over time in practice, it is difficult to determine whether the model has converged, we focus on the performance of the personalized global model on all known local data distributions in each FL round, rather than just its performance at the end of FL training.
+Then we proposed a novel generative replay architecture: Firstly, due to the statistical heterogeneity of data mostly reflected in categories \cite{12}, we decouple the local generator of each client into multiple smaller sub models, each of which only performs updates on the real data of one category, thus there is almost no need to alleviate catastrophic forgetting.
+Secondly, we use local model to improve the generate performance of generator and to reduce the frequency of updating generator by detecting feature drift.
+Finally, to enhance the information of real data contained in the local model while mitigating catastrophic forgetting, we designed a local data distribution reconstruction scheme.
+Based on the generated replay architecture above, we design a personalized aggregation scheme on server with learnable weights to flexibly trade-off the collaborative relationships between clients, and a local knowledge transfer scheme on client to improve the generalization and convergence rate of personalized global models.
+Our contribution is summarized as follows:

-1. We extend the optimization problem of pFL to the FL setting of Flow Data Heterogeneity under Restricted Storage where the FL methods focus on the comprehensive performance of the global model on all known local data distributions in each FL round during FL training.
+1. We extend the pFL to the FL setting of Data with Dynamic Heterogeneity under Limited Storage, then propose a novel optimization problem.

-2. We propose a local data distribution reconstruction scheme and a related category decoupled data generator architecture, then propose our pFedGRP framework with personalized aggregation and local knowledge transferring based on the replayed data distribution which is low error and controllable.
+2. We propose a novel generative replay architecture that decouples the generator by category, improves generator performance through local models, and enhances the performance of local model by a local data distribution reconstruction scheme.

+3. Based on the generated replay architecture above, we propose our pFL framework: pFedGRP, to conduct personalized aggregation and local knowledge transfer.